jwilson529/SummarAIze/README.txt

 ## Description

 SummarAIze is a WordPress plugin that allows you to automatically generate and display the top 5 key points of your posts.
 Enhance your content by providing readers with quick takeaways, making your articles more engaging and accessible.

+### Important Information

+SummarAIze relies on the OpenAI API to generate key takeaways.
+This means that data from your site will be sent to OpenAI's servers for processing, and results will be returned to your site.
+By using this plugin, you agree to OpenAI's [Terms of Use](https://openai.com/terms) and [Privacy Policy](https://openai.com/privacy).

+### API Endpoints Used
+- **https://api.openai.com/v1/threads/{thread_id}/messages**: Used to manage messages within the AI assistant.
+- **https://api.openai.com/v1/threads/{thread_id}/runs**: Used to manage execution runs for generating content.
+- **https://api.openai.com/v1/threads/{thread_id}/runs/{run_id}/submit_tool_outputs**: Used to submit and manage tool outputs related to the assistant.
+- **https://api.openai.com/v1/models**: Used to retrieve available models for the assistant.

+You must provide your own OpenAI API key to use this plugin.
+Please ensure that you understand the data handling implications and have proper legal coverage for transmitting data.

 ## Features